 SEO Tip #3.
 Readability

 You don’t want users to get lost while reading your content.
 Unfortunately, there are many occasions when a blog post or article has low readability, making it difficult to read and understand.
-Readability refers to how easy you can read a text.
+Readability refers to how easily you can read a text.

 Improving the readability of your write-ups helps you hold the readers’ attention and engage them.
 Hence, jargon, long and complicated sentences, grammar errors, and useless details harm readability, turning off readers.